isomerpages/moe-unitypri/_curriculum/Character and Citizenship Education.md

 With our focus on Values-Driven Education, what better way to exemplify our values than doing our part as Singaporeans, for our community and for our country.
 Our Values-In-Action Programme hence has a focus on conserving our environment and emphasises the importance of keeping our environment clean.
 We hope to instil in our students a sense of civic-mindedness as well as build awareness among them, to spread the Green message to the community.
 Various activities are planned for the different levels for students to do their part for the community.

-In the spirit of volunteerism, activities such as Happy Toilet, Weekly Recycling Drive and Litter Picking@Pang Sua Canal are planned for students who want to do their part for the environment and community beyond the level planned VIA programmes.
+In the spirit of volunteerism, activities such as Food Donation Drive, Share-A-Textbook, Weekly Recycling Drive and Litter Picking@Pang Sua Canal are planned for students who want to do their part for the environment and community beyond the level planned VIA programmes.

 ![](/images/CCE-3.jpeg)